mattstonge/SQLonRHEL/README.md

 ---

-sqlcmd -S localhost -U SA
+sqlcmd -S localhost -U SA -P r3dh4t1!

+     NOTE: If you omit "-P r3dh4t1!" it will prompt you for the password...

 ---

-You will be prompted to enter your password.
-Then you should get to a sqlcmd command prompt.
-If you get a connection failure, first attempt to diagnose the problem from the error message.
-Then review the connection troubleshooting recommendations.